 Epsom salts won't cure an extreme magnesium deficiency and are generally considered more effective in acid soils, where magnesium is not easily accessed by plants.
 Three garden plants for which Epsom salts are most often recommended are tomatoes, peppers, and roses.

 Epsom Salt for Roses

-Rose growers, in particular, are strong advocates for using Epsom salts.
+Rose growers in particular are strong advocates for using Epsom salts.
 They claim it not only makes the foliage greener and lusher, but it also produces more canes and more roses.
-The recommendation for applying Epsom salt to existing rose bushes is to either mix 1/2 cup of Epsom salts into the soil around the rose bush and water well or dissolve 1/2 cup of the salts in water and use to water the soil around rose bush.
+The recommendation for applying Epsom salt to existing rose bushes is to either mix 1/2 cup of Epsom salts into the soil around the rose bush and water well or dissolve 1/2 cup of the salts in water and use the solution to water the soil around the rose bush.
 Do this in the spring, just as the buds are beginning to open.

-For ongoing rose care, mix 1 tablespoon of Epsom salts per gallon of water and apply as a foliar spray.
+For ongoing rose care, mix one tablespoon of Epsom salts per gallon of water and apply as a foliar spray.
 You may need several gallons of water for larger rose bushes and climbers.

 A word of caution: Epsom salts sprayed on leaves can cause leaf scorch.
 Do not over apply and do not spray on hot, sunny days.

 Epsom Salts for Tomatoes and Peppers

 Tomatoes and peppers might show signs of magnesium deficiency late in the season when their leaves begin to yellow between the leaf veins and fruit production decreases.
 Whether your plants produce more and/or larger fruits will depend on many things besides applying Epsom salts, but using it before the plants start to decline does seem to have some benefit.